turingschool/backend-curriculum-site/module2/lessons/http.md

 9292 is the **Port** that the Server runs on.
 The Port uniquely identifies a program running on a computer.
 Back to our penpal analogy, imagine your penpal lives in a large apartment building.
 You have to specify both the street address and the apartment number.
 In HTTP, we have to specify both the Server and the program within the Server we want to send our Request to.

 Nothing is special about the Port we specified, 9292.
 It is just a number.
 You could just as easily change this number to 8181.
-There are some Ports that are special, however.
-Change the Port from 9292 to 1, run the file, and see what happens.

 Update the file like so: